Skip to main content

 Liquidity costs drop as market rates rise

 As the market rates have risen, banker liquidity adjustments have dropped accordingly for fixed-rate loans.
 October marked the third straight month-over-month drop, down 13 bps since July.
-Liquidity adjustments for floating rate loans (average maturity ~39 months) have moved in a narrow range of ~60 bps over the past 4 months.
+Liquidity adjustments for floating rate loans (average maturity ~39 months) have moved in a narrow range of ~60 bps over the past four months.

 Approximate Liquidity Cost